Cyphrme/FileVer/README.md

 ## All source file imports must be relative to directory `dist`
+When contemplating the design, there were two designs considered:
-There were two options: 1.
-All files name had to be global or 2. path allows "duplicate" file names.
+  1. All files names had to be global or
+  2. path allows "duplicate" file names.

 To implement 2 easily, all imports in `dist` must be relative to directory `dist`.
 Input `src` directory structure is preserved in `dist`.
+There are many advantages to 2 over 1, and 2 is more unix-like, so design 2 was implemented.

 ## Development Pipeline